Integrative-Longevity-Omics/MGS_pipeline/README.md

 # MGS_pipeline

 Pipeline for metagenomics sequencing processing: This pipeline includes pre-processing steps using KneadData and two options for running taxonomic classification for shotgun metagenomics sequencing including MetaPhlan4 and Kraken2.
-The steps of the pipeline are described below.
+The steps of the pipeline are described below, with detailed documentation available [here](Metagenomic_pipeline_description.pdf).

 - KneadData (01_build_kneaddata_db.sh -> 01_run_kneaddata.sh)
   - Trim adapters